-PTSD treatments that have been scientifically validated can be very helpful in reducing and/or alleviating the symptoms of post-traumatic stress disorder (PTSD).
+PTSD treatments that have been scientifically validated can be very helpful in reducing and/or alleviating the symptoms of posttraumatic stress disorder (PTSD).
 PTSD therapy and PTSD medications are effective treatments for those experiencing this severe anxiety disorder, developed after a traumatic event.
-For PTSD treatment, these techniques are usually combined for the best outcome (What is Posttraumatic Stress Disorder [PTSD]?).
+For PTSD treatment, these techniques are usually combined for the best outcome.

-Because many psychiatric illnesses commonly occur alongside PTSD, they may also need treatment.
-Many people with PTSD also have issues with substance abuse (drug addiction information); in these cases, the substance abuse should be treated before the PTSD.
-In the cases where depression occurs with post-traumatic stress disorder, PTSD treatment should be the priority, as PTSD has a different biology and response than depression.1
+Because many psychiatric illnesses commonly occur alongside posttraumatic stress disorder, they may also need treatment.
+Many people with PTSD also have issues with substance abuse (drug addiction information); in these cases, substance abuse should be treated before the PTSD.
+In the cases where depression occurs with posttraumatic stress disorder, PTSD treatment should be the priority, as PTSD has a different biology and response than depression.1

-Post-traumatic stress disorder can occur at any age and can be caused by any event or situation the person perceives as traumatic (PTSD in Children: Symptoms, Causes, Effects, Treatments).
-About 7% - 10% of Americans will experience post-traumatic stress disorder (PTSD) at some point in their lives.
+Posttraumatic stress disorder can occur at any age and can be caused by any event or situation the person perceives as traumatic.
+About 7% - 10% of Americans will experience posttraumatic stress disorder (PTSD) at some point in their lives, even as children (PTSD in Children: Symptoms, Causes, Effects, Treatments).

-Several types of therapy are used in the treatment of PTSD (PTSD Therapy and Its Role in Healing PTSD).
+Several types of PTSD Therapy are used in the treatment of PTSD.
 The two primary PTSD therapies are:

-EMDR therapy for post-traumatic stress disorder (PTSD) is a technique that combines exposure and other therapeutic approaches with a series of guided eye movements.
+EMDR therapy for posttraumatic stress disorder (PTSD) is a technique that combines exposure and other therapeutic approaches with a series of guided eye movements.
 This PTSD therapy is designed to stimulate the brain's information-processing mechanisms in an effort to reprocess the traumatic memories so they can be integrated into the psyche without the associated anxiety.
-(Watch an interview about EMDR Therapy Self Help Techniques for Trauma Relief)

 Other therapy techniques used in PTSD treatment include: